magento/architecture/design-documents/media/catalog-images.md

 2. Store-Front is not responsible for physical images.
 This is responsibility of DAM (which can be a specialized DAM or Magento Back office).
 2. Image URLs support image transformation by parameters (e.g., `https://some.domain.com/media/catalog/product/1/2/3.jpg?w=100&h=100`)
    1. Image transformation is performed by CDN.
 The URLs passed from the Backoffice to Store-Front are CDN-based.
    2. Image transformation can be done by web server on the Magento side (e.g., Store-Front), but this looks less efficient than using a CDN.
 Benefits of this approach are not clear.
-Such scenario is assumed useful for development scenarios only.
+Such scenario is assumed useful for development scenarios.
+[Images Upload Configuration](./img/images-upload-config.png) allows to cap image size, which makes the issue less critical less critical.
 3. Image types (`small`, `thumbnail`, etc) are included in the information stored on Store-Front side.

 ### Questions:

 1. Do we sync full image URL to SF or provide Base CDN URL as configuration for the store?
    1. Full URLs as part of product data: full reindex will be required in case CDN URL changes.
    2. Base CDN URL as a store configuration + relative asset path as part of product data: added complexity of the SF App due to additional knowledge about CDN/Media Base URLs (especially in case multiple should be supported).
+   3. What do wee do with secure/unsecure URLs in case of full URL?

 ## Dependencies